ROBO-BEV/Tapomatic/README.md

 Please use Style Guide: https://github.com/google/styleguide/blob/gh-pages/pyguide.md

 The code was written on and designed to run on the Ubuntu Mate Linux Distro.
+But some dev work can be done on PC or Mac.
 Download Ubuntu Mate for the Raspberry Pi 4 at www.ubuntu-mate.org/raspberry-pi

 You can make a bootable microSD card (8 GB or larger) on Desktop Linux using the following commands: